Sycole-Team/Sycole-14/README.md

 # Future Plans and Possibilities

 It is possible that we may add support for all iOS 13 versions along with our iOS 14 support.
+We also may add support for iOS 12 and iOS 11.

 # Release ETA